ibm-cloud-docs/discovery/using.md

 -  Tokenization occurs at both index and query time.
 -  Tokens must be defined individually.
+-  Tokens and readings may not contain spaces or the `#` character.
 -  A standard tokenization dictionary is used on all collections.
 If your collection has already been indexed with that dictionary, you must reingest the documents in that collection after you upload a custom tokenization dictionary.
 -  Uploading a tokenization dictionary is only available for private collections on `Advanced` and `Premium` plans.
 -  Only one tokenization dictionary can be uploaded per collection; if a second tokenization dictionary is uploaded, it will replace the first.
 If that collection already contained documents, you must reingest them for the new custom tokenization dictionary to be applied.